nuprl/Stopify/docs/overview.rst

 - The ``continueImmediate`` function resumes execution with the provided value.

-REF has several examples that use these methods to implement simulated blocking operations.
+:doc:`illustrative_examples` has several examples that use these methods to implement simulated blocking operations.

 The Online Compiler